 Simulated bee vision (UV - VIS) using XBV6 filter:

-This Caltha flower has quite a prominent UV pattern, its center is UV dark, as well as some UV dark veins on its petals and this gets quite nicely visible.
+This Caltha flower has quite a prominent UV pattern, its center is UV dark, as well as some UV dark veins on its petals.
+The bee vision image additionally reveals some lit up anthers and all this gets quite nicely visible.

 Stay tuned, more will follow on that fascinating subject...